Ellestial/100-days-of-code/r2-log.md

 **Today's Progress**: Finished reading You Don't Know JS: this & Object Prototypes - Chapter 2

 **Thoughts**: I learned about spreading and currying more.
 I also learned some exceptions to `this` rules, such as soft binding, ignoring `this` (for spreading/currying), and indirect `this`.
 I will want to review this again tomorrow.

+## Day 9: June 25, 2019

+**Today's Progress**: Reviewed end of You Don't Know JS: this & Object Prototypes - Chapter 2.
+Started reading Chapter 3.

+**Thoughts**: Chapter 3 is so far easier to understand.
+I've learned the difference between a literal data type and a constructed object form.
+I anticipate that I will want to read all about objects and come back to Chapter 2 to review `this`.